 However, one thing I’ve seen from my friends and colleagues is the idea that because a student overdraft has no fees attached, it’s essentially free money from the bank.
 It is not.
-If you come out of uni with a three year history of being a grand in the red, banks aren’t exactly going to be your best friend.
+If you come out of uni with a three-year history of being a grand in the red, banks aren’t exactly going to be your best friend.
 I use mine as a kind of emergency fund.
-I’m buying a car for my placement at the moment, and after paying the road tax, insurance, MOT and all that, I’m going to be slightly over my budget.
+I’m buying a car for my placement at the moment.
+After paying the road tax, insurance, MOT and all that, I’m going to be slightly over my budget.
 But because I have my overdraft and a plan to get back into the black, it doesn’t affect me that much.
 As another side note, taking a card with a large overdraft attached on a night out can be quite a bad idea (read terrible).

-Secondly, although I have mentioned that I’m buying a car, it’s because I need to drive to work and back for a year that I am doing so.
-I strongly wouldn’t recommend buying a car for standard university time, i.e. when you’re not on a placement year.
+Secondly, although I have mentioned that I’m buying a car, it’s because I need to drive to work and back for a year that I am doing so, I strongly wouldn’t recommend buying a car for standard university time, i.e. when you’re not on a placement year.
 If you do already have a car, great, but uni parking passes are few and far between so I wouldn’t suggest bringing it up (or down) with you so you can drive your mates to Aldi every weekend.
 Just get the bus.

-My second part of my plan was to use my maintenance loan as rent money.
+The second part of my plan was to use my maintenance loan as rent money.
 This way you are guaranteed to have the funds to pay for the roof over your head, although the loan I got didn’t quite cover the cost of my Langwith room.
 I’m lucky enough to get monthly money from my parents, so I use that to pay for food, bills and spending money.

 Personally, student loans are the best thing the Government has given me in my 20 years on this Earth.
 I’ve been able to get through uni so far without having a weekend job, and although I know some people can’t do that, it’s worked out well for me.
 Before I came to uni, the majority of my friends were under the impression that loans put you in debt for the rest of your life, and that you have to pay them back straight out of uni.
 They were most definitely wrong.

-All in all, managing money at uni can be a daunting task, but with a few tricks it can be as easy as spending it.
+All in all, managing money at uni can be a daunting task.
+But with a few tricks, it can be as easy as spending it.